Winnebago Walleye Series Official Rules

 ONLINE ENTRY BEGINS:

 - February 1st – 14th for captains that signed-up for all 4 tournaments the previous year.
 In order to hold your current place in the WWS one of the 2 captains that signed-up last year must sign-up this year.
 If both captains choose to split into 2 new teams, then only 1 team will be guaranteed your current spot.
-The other team will then be added to the current WWS waiting list.
+The other team will then be added to the bottom of the current WWS waiting list.

 - February 15th – 28th, if there are any spots still available, WWS will go to the current waiting list to fill the 75 boat cap.